View project

 Scott Kennedy

-Co-Founder & UX Director at Edition
+Co-Founder & Strategy Director

 Scott has a rich agency background supporting global brands with digital transformation.
 Today he’s committed to helping ambitious founders shape tomorrow with technology.
 Weekends are spent gardening with 90's hip-hop in his ears.